 College Research Award (CRA)

-Application Deadline: 27 January 2020 for PhD Application, 3 February 2020 for Scholarship application.
-Eligible to UK/EU and International students.
-Covers UK/EU fees plus stipend.
+Application Deadline: 28 January 2021 for PhD Application, 4 February 2021 for Scholarship application.
+Eligible to UK and International students.
+Covers UK or Overseas fees plus stipend.

-The College Research Student Awards scheme is designed to attract high-quality students applying for PhD research.
-One scholarship will be available to a Moray House student with studies commencing in 2020-21.
+The College Research Student Awards scheme is designed to attract the highest quality of students applying for PhD research.

-In Moray House School of Education and Sport, this PhD studentship pays a stipend at the equivalent rate to that offered by the Research Councils of the United Kingdom (£15,009 for 2020-21 entry).
+In Moray House School of Education and Sport, this PhD studentship pays tuition fees plus a stipend at the equivalent rate to that offered by the Research Councils of the United Kingdom (£15,500 for 2021-22 entry).
 The stipend will be paid in equal monthly instalments for a maximum of three years, subject to satisfactory performance.
 Awards will be paid pro-rata for part-time candidates.

 - Hold a UK 2.1 or first-class honours undergraduate degree (or overseas equivalent) in a relevant field